frankalcantara/frankalcantara.github.io/_posts/2024-10-01-1-introduction.md

 >
 > In this example, the lambda inside the `square` function is evaluated at compile-time, producing the result before the program starts execution. **Programming contests focus on runtime behavior and dynamic inputs, making `consteval` mostly useless**.
 In contests, you deal with inputs after the program starts running, so compile-time operations don’t help.
 The challenge is to be fast when the program is live, not before it runs.
 >
-> Finally, we have template lambdas.
-C++20 lets lambdas take template parameters, making them generic.
+> Finally, we have template lambdas: C++20 lets lambdas take template parameters, making them generic.
 They can handle different data types without needing overloads or separate template functions.
 The template parameter is declared right in the lambda’s definition, allowing one lambda to adapt to any type.
 >
 > Example:
 >